Attention-space Contrastive Guidance for Efficient Hallucination Mitigation in LVLMs: Analysis

 \subsection{Effect of Textual Orthogonalization}

-Our primary component, textual orthogonalization, is designed to correct the approximation bias introduced by the masking-based construction of $O_{\text{uncond}}^{\text{mask}}$ that enables our single-pass algorithm.
+Our primary component, textual orthogonalization, is designed to mitigate the approximation bias introduced by the masking-based construction of $O_{\text{uncond}}^{\text{mask}}$ that enables our single-pass algorithm.
 We hypothesize that this bias contaminates the naive guidance vector $\Delta O$, so that reducing hallucinations comes at an unnecessarily large cost in object-level fidelity (CHAIR F1).
-To test this, we run a controlled ablation comparing \textbf{ACG with Ortho} against a naive \textbf{ACG without Ortho}.
-We choose guidance scales that yield similar F1 and then compare sentence-level and instance-level faithfulness (CHAIR$_s$, CHAIR$_i$).
+To test this, we conduct a controlled ablation comparing \textbf{ACG with Ortho} against a naive \textbf{ACG without Ortho}.
+We choose guidance scales that yield similar F1, and then compare sentence-level and instance-level faithfulness (CHAIR$_s$, CHAIR$_i$).

-Table~\ref{tab:ortho_ablation} provides strong evidence for the benefit of orthogonalization.
+Table~\ref{tab:ortho_ablation} provides clear evidence for the benefit of orthogonalization.
 At the $\approx 74$ F1 operating point, ACG (w/ Ortho) attains 1.8$\times$ lower CHAIR$_i$ (8.8 $\to$ 4.8) and 1.4$\times$ lower CHAIR$_s$ (30.4 $\to$ 21.0) than ACG (w/o Ortho).
-Thus, removing the text-aligned component of $\Delta O$ allows us to substantially reduce hallucinations while keeping F1 nearly unchanged, leading to state-of-the-art faithfulness among evaluated inference-time methods.
+Thus, suppressing the text-aligned component of $\Delta O$ substantially reduces hallucinations while keeping F1 nearly unchanged.
+This supports orthogonalization as an effective correction for the bias introduced by the masked surrogate.
+Additional analysis in the supplement further shows that this correction better aligns the resulting guidance with the intended contrastive direction.